 By Suchitra Kalyan Mohanty

-Acting on a petition filed by noted rights campaigner and human rights activist and Supreme Court lawyer, Radhakanta Tripathy, the NHRC passed the order and sought the report within four weeks.
+Acting on the petition filed by prominent human rights activist and Supreme Court lawyer, Radhakanta Tripathy, the NHRC passed the order.

 The petitioner, Tripathy, alleged that a doctor cut the urinary bladder of a woman while performing tubectomy on her at Daspalla Community Health Centre in Nayagarh district on July 16, 2019.

 Tripathy requested NHRC to take action against the errant officials and compensation to the victim.

 Pursuant to the issuance of conditional summons, the Joint Secretary of Department of Health and Family Welfare, Odisha forwarded the enquiry report of Chief District Medical (CDM) and Primary Health office (PHO), Nayagarh.

 It is submitted that on July 15, 2019, there was a sterilisation (Mini lap) operation camp at Community Health Center (CHC), Dasapalla.
 "Dr Nabakishore Sahoo Obstetrics and Gynaecology (O&G) Specialist conducted a Mini lap tubectomy operation.
 He found adhesion of peritoneum with pelvic soft tissue, and during the separation of adhesion, he found that the anterior wall of the urinary bladder was injured.
 He repaired the bladder with vicryl stitch and put a folic catheter for urination and advised her to remain in ward for treatment, Tripathy submitted.

 The patient was referred to District Head Hospital (DHH), Nayagarh.
 The patient was kept in the O&G ward for a parenteral antibiotic.
 The patient was kept in observation for 22 days and the catheter was removed.
 After doing ultrasonography, the bladder was alright and the patient was discharged, he said.